Skip to main content

 1. Identify the fuse that needs to be removed.
 The fuse rating is stamped into the battery housing just below the fuse cover.
 The 40A fuse is on the left and the 5A fuse (or 10A fuse) is on the right.

 2. Remove the fuse cover.
-Use a small flat head screwdriver or an awl to carefully pry out the fuse cover.
+Use a small flat head screwdriver to carefully pry out the fuse cover.
 Set the fuse cover aside.

 Remove 5A cover1.gif